- React Developer Tools

 - This article can be useful first of all to beginners.
 That is why I provide some additional historical or background information about React.js in some paragraphs.

 Reactide is an integrated development environment (IDE) for web developers using React.js.
 If you use this tool, you don’t need server configuration as well as build-tool.
-Reactide is simply a desktop application that offers great opportunities for visualization thought live code editing.
+Reactide is a React developer tool, it is simply a desktop application that offers great opportunities for visualization thought live code editing.

+Admin template is a great React development tool that simplifies the process of coding.
 The benefits of using admin templates are well known.
-This particular admin dashboard follows Google Material Design guidelines.
+This particular admin dashboard follows Google material design guidelines.
 It is completely jQuery and Bootstrap free and can be used for fast development of almost any kind of web application.

 - Basic Tables;